Bauchibred/ethernaut-solutions/README.md

 ## 10. Re-entrancy

 This is the same exploit that led to the [DAO hack](https://www.coindesk.com/learn/2016/06/25/understanding-the-dao-attack/).
-This was such a collosal attack that it caused the Ethereum blockchain to fork into the official Ethereum blockchain and Ethereum Classic.
+Which caused the Ethereum blockchain to fork into the official Ethereum blockchain and Ethereum Classic.

-There is a pattern called Checks - Effects - Interactions in Solidity.
+There is a very important pattern called Checks - Effects - Interactions in Solidity, this is one of the multiple ways to secure a smart contract from a re-entrant attack, other ways include using a [mutex lock] (https://medium.com/coinmonks/protect-your-solidity-smart-contracts-from-reentrancy-attacks-9972c3af7c21)
-So basically, we check whether we can do something, such as checking balance, we then apply the effects of doing it on our contract, such as updating balance then we do the actual interactions on-chain with other, such as transferring money.
+Using the C-E-I, we basically check if we can do something, such as checking balance, we then apply the effects of doing it on our contract, such as updating balance then we do the actual interactions on-chain with other, such as transferring money.
-In this case, the function is withdraw but the interaction comes before the effect.
+In this case where we have the withdrawal function with the interaction coming before the effect.
 This means that when we receive money from within the withdraw, things are briefly in our control until the program goes back to the withdraw function to do the effect.
-When we have the control, we can call withdraw once more and the same thing will happen again and again.
+While we have control we can keep on calling withdraw in a loop until everything is drained and there is nothing left.

 When we create the instance in this level we can see that the contract balance has a bit of ether where as we don't have any balance. using the below to check in the terminal